ejane24/Cardano-NFT-Auto-Mint/README.md

 ## Requirements

 To use this software you will need:
-* A fully synced Cardano node using version 1.26.2 (v1.27.0 update coming soon)
+* A fully synced Cardano node using version 1.27.0
 * A linux (tested on Ubuntu) system/VPS
 * Basic knowledge of Cardano-CLI commands (although most commands will be explained)
 * Pre-created policy script and signing key.